-Slips and trips can happen anywhere, whether it’s a workplace or a public building.
-Most common slip and trip accidents occur in offices, factories, warehouses, construction sites, supermarkets and shopping centres.
-The risk of slipping and tripping gets higher in public use buildings or places where large numbers of people engage in various tasks at the same time.
+Most common slip and trip accidents at work occur in offices, factories, warehouses, construction sites, kitchens and pubs.
+The risk of slipping and tripping gets higher in places where large numbers of people engage in various tasks at the same time.

 Some of the most common workplace slips and trips include:

-- Slipping on a wet floor, e.g. supermarket
+- Slipping on a wet floor, e.g. kitchen

 - Tripping over frayed or damaged tiles